Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Experimental Results

-Figure~\ref{fig:app:onl} demonstrates the variable variation $P_{2,T}+Y_{2,T}$ and regret bound of OAGD with three different window size $w\in\{1,100, T\}$.
-We observe that OAGD with $w=T$ performs the best, and there is a gradual decrease in performance to $w=100$ and $w=1$.
-In addition, by increasing the number of optimal points (Figure~\ref{fig:app:onl:a}), the algorithm restarts more often and yields larger regret.
-Finally, Figure~\ref{fig_deep} shows (on a 1-dimensional hyperparamter setting) that the performance of OAGD is comparable to the performance of the offline HO algorithm \cite{franceschi2018bilevel}.
+Figure~\ref{fig:app:onl} (left and middle) shows the variation $P_{2,T}+Y_{2,T}$ and the regret bound of OAGD with three different window sizes $w\in\{1,100, T\}$ on synthetic data; see Appendix~\ref{app:sec:experiments:dynamic:regression} for further details.
+We observe that OAGD with $w=T$ performs the best, with a gradual decrease in performance as $w$ decreases to $100$ and $w=1$.
+Additionally, Figure~\ref{fig:app:onl} (right) demonstrates that the performance of OAGD is comparable to the performance of the offline HO \citep{franceschi2018bilevel}.

-\paragraph{Real Dataset.} We consider an smoothing variant of the elastic net problem~\cite{okuno2021lp}, i.e., the setting where the inner objective in \eqref{eqn:onl:hyper} is replaced with